-In April 2018, Mrs Jennair Gerardot a business entrepreneur married over the last 25 years to Mr Gerardot, will go on to execute a calculated murder on Ms Chapman, a communications manager and “supposedly” mistress of her husband.
+In April 2018, Mrs Jennair Gerardot a business entrepreneur married over the last 25 years to Mr Gerardot, executed a calculated murder on Ms Chapman, a communications manager and supposedly mistress of her husband.
 Prior to this devastating incident, her husband, a fond sharer of their undying love on Instagram posted this: “On the personal side, my wife and golden retriever are the centre of my universe and the reason I get up every morning.”

 Why will Mrs Gerardot take such a crucial step in solving marital infidelity with a gun?
-If that isn’t an appropriate question, then the real question here is, “who controls your brain?”
+If that isn’t an appropriate question, then the real question here is, “who controls our brain?”

-I like to think I am in control of all my actions – if I decide to snooze some extra minutes in bed on work days it is because I made a choice to.
-If at the final 5 meters, I decide to walk past an amazing girl approaching down the stairs after gathering much courage to squeeze a hi from my choking larynx, then it’s because “the girl wasn’t really worth it“.
+I like to think I am in control of all my actions.
+If I decide to snooze some extra minutes in bed on workdays; it is because I made a choice to.
+If at the final five meters, I decide to walk past an amazing girl approaching down the stairs, then it’s because “the girl wasn’t really worth it“.

-But then, there are moments in my life where certain actions of mine, get me rewriting this script and questioning my control over my actions.
-At this point, if you are on the same wavelength as me, you probably can recount some dumb shit you did in the past that baffles you.
-One that gives you an O-moment- “did I really say/do this shit?”.
+There are moments in my life where certain actions of mine get me rewriting this script and questioning my control over my actions.
+If you are on the same wavelength as me, you probably can recount some dumb shit you did in the past that still baffles you.
+One that gives you the Oh moment: did I really say/do this?
 Yes, dumbass, you did!
 No, maybe you did not!

-You see the thought of – I did what I did, boils down much to societal conditioning.
+You see the thought of I did what I did, boils down much to societal conditioning.
 Society screws us in many ways.
 It has in place an imperfect system that requires people to take sole ownership of their actions in order to punish antisocial behaviour.
-Nonetheless, we know deep down some of the actions we take are not under conscious control aka blame Monsieur Deville.
+Nonetheless, we know deep down some of the actions we take are not under conscious control.
+For the religious fanatics, the Devil must take blame at all cost.
 Science calls these actions reflexive or autonomous behaviours.

-Some 1000 years ago, Bushman(mankind) had no ice-cream or Instagram or Twitter.
-He lived with wild beasts that were waiting in the wings to rip his heart out for dinner!
-He had to be on the most conscious alert.
-If he was scared, he had to run for his life, if he was angry, he had to be aggressive to remain alpha.
+Some 10000 years ago, Bushman(mankind) had no ice-cream nor Instagram nor Donald Trump’s favourite toy – Twitter.
+He lived with wild beasts that were waiting on the wings to rip his heart out for dinner!
+He had to be on constant lookout for danger.
+Adaptation was key to survival.
+If he was scared, he had to run for his life.
+If he was angry, he had to be aggressive to remain alpha.
 Sounds like a broken love story of manliness, huh?

 As much as this quick gut-level response could be lifesaving, it may not be the perfect response to perceived emotional threats in a psychologically complex world.
-Mankind isn’t fighting dinosaurs or a Yeti anymore, he is competing with another “enemy”- his fellow human.
+Mankind isn’t fighting dinosaurs or werewolves anymore.
+He is competing with another “enemy”- his fellow human.

 FIGHT OR FLIGHT

 Which biological response is the best option for survival?
 In a psychologically complex world, not all issues can be resolved satisfactorily by following our first biological reaction(fight).
 Ever had a reckless driver cut across you from a different lane?
 What is your first reaction?
-If you are like me, let loose some swear words Jesus won’t be proud of, or like I have seen some people do, chase the other car down and engage in verbal or physical fisticuffs.
+Do you let loose some swear words Jesus won’t be proud of?
+Or like I have seen some people do, chase the other car down and engage in verbal or physical fisticuffs.

 The first reaction (fight) is called an amygdala hijacking (limbic abduction) because it is triggered by a small organ within the brain’s limbic system(emotional centre) called the amygdala.
-The amygdala’s primary function is to signal the adrenal glands when a fear stimulus is triggered to put as into “Bushman” mode aka One Minute Man – primed for action.
+The amygdala’s primary function is to signal the adrenal glands when a fear stimulus is triggered to put us into “Bushman mode” aka morph into a One Minute Man – primed for reflex action.
 Strange enough, the amygdala has a secondary and slower connection to the cortex(part of the brain that deals with reasoning and logic).

 The second biological reaction(flight), is called “reasoned” reaction.
 And hell, it is so damn hard.
 This reaction requires a lot of reasoning, logic and a great deal of being able to think through consequences or consider multiple factors when acting.
 This doesn’t come easy to everyone, as we are all different people with different backgrounds and personalities.
 This means some people have to work harder than others to develop their “reasoned” reactions.